Where are Premiership clubs going for pre-season?

 Manager Jim Goodwin oversees his first Aberdeen pre-season as the club bid to improve on last term's dismal 10th-place league finish.

-The Dons will have a week's training camp in Spain before friendly matches with Buckie Thistle (25 June) and Brechin City (6 July).
+The Dons face Buckie Thistle in a friendly on Saturday before heading off next week for a seven-day training camp in Spain.

-They open their League Cup campaign away to Peterhead on 10 July.
+Goodwin's men also have a warm-up game against Brechin City (6 July) before opening their League Cup campaign away to Peterhead on 10 July.

 Celtic